Costs in English law: Security for costs

 Security for costs is a common law legal concept of application only in costs jurisdictions, and is an order sought from a court in litigation.
+These are now governed by Part 25 of the Civil Procedure Rules.

 The general rule in costs jurisdiction is that "costs follow the event".
 In other words, the loser in legal proceedings must pay the legal costs of the successful party.
 Where a defendant has a reasonable apprehension that its legal costs will not be paid for by the claimant if the defendant is successful, the defendant can apply to the court for an order that the claimant provide security for costs.
 Furthermore, the amount that is ordered by the judge is in direct correlation to the strength or weakness of the claimant's case brought herewith.
 The weaker the probability of the claimant prevailing, the higher the security order.

 Typically a claimant will be outside the jurisdiction of the court: the law of security for costs recognises that orders of the court relating to payment of a party's legal costs can be very difficult to enforce in non-common law jurisdictions, and so will order security to be provided.
 Security can also be ordered where a claimant is insolvent, or prone to vexatious litigation.

 Security is usually provided in the form of a bank cheque paid into the court, or held in a trust account operated jointly by both the claimant's and defendant's lawyers.
 If the defendant is successful, the money can be applied against the costs order.
 If the claimant is successful, the security is returned to the claimant.